 Small changes to the schedule may occur throughout the semester, and I will notify you of any such changes via the announcements on Canvas.

-Plan to do all reading/watching videos before our class meeting for the week.
 Any required materials besides the textbook reading will be posted on Canvas.
-All graded assignments come with due dates on Canvas - some will be due before in-person meetings, some after - just be sure to pay close attention to each due date.
+All graded assignments come with due dates on Canvas, so be sure to pay close attention to each due date.